fcarvalhopacheco/whots18-data-report/docs/source/2_section.md

 The system has a flow meter in the chemistry lab, showing a flow rate of about 1.1 liter/minute during the cruise.
 Only the SBE-45 has a debubbler.
-Salinity water samples were taken every 8 hours from the exhaust in the Chemistry lab using 0.25 litter glass bottles, to be measured in the UH lab to correct for any drift in the thermosalinograph conductivities.
+Salinity water samples were taken every 8 hours from the exhaust in the Chemistry lab using 0.25 litter glass bottles, measured in the UH lab and used to correct for any drift in the thermosalinograph conductivities.

-Both thermosalinographs exhibited a number of conductivity and temperature glitches due to air going into the plumbing.
-The temperature differences between the SBE-45 and SBE-21 were between -0.2 and 0.0 °C, and the salinity difference (disregarding the large glitches) was between -0.04 and 0.02 g/kg.
-These instruments’ conductivities will be calibrated against the bottle samples collected during the cruise, 18 and the bad data will be flagged.
-A diurnal cycle is apparent in the temperature and conductivity.

 ## WHOTS-19 Cruise: WHOTS-18 Mooring Recovery